Skip to main content

 Professor of Silviculture, UW-Stevens Point

-Michael Demchik is a professor of forestry at the University of Wisconsin-Stevens Point.
-He teaches a wide range of courses at UWSP and is involved in research that addresses using silviculture to reach landowner goals.
+Michael Demchik is a professor of forestry at UW-Stevens Point.
+He teaches a range of courses and is involved in research that addresses using silviculture to reach landowner goals.
 He is particularly obsessed with developing methods to teach students to mark timber better, faster, and with more confidence in their decisions.
 He has had several jobs across federal, state, and private natural resource management in West Virginia, Pennsylvania, Maryland, Minnesota, and Wisconsin.

 WORKSHOP PARTNER